awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

       #.
 Configure the app to run in the :guilabel:`Release` profile instead of the default :guilabel:`Debug` profile.
 Perform the following steps to get a notification to the device:

          #.
-For your app target, go to the :guilabel:`General` tab of project configuration and make sure :guilabel:`Automatically Manage Signing` checkbox is not checked.
+For your app target, go to the :guilabel:`General` tab of project configuration and make sure :guilabel:`Automatically Manage Signing` check box is not selected.

          #.
 In the :guilabel:`Signing(Release)` section, choose the production provisioning profile you created on Apple developer console.
 For testing push notifications on a device, you will need an `Ad Hoc Provisioining Profile <https://help.apple.com/xcode/mac/current/#/dev4335bfd3d>`__ configured with a Production AppStore and Ad Hoc certificate, and with the device(s) to be used for testing.